latex3/unicode-data/README.md

  - `\m` A (caseless) combining mark
  - `\C` A cased non-letter
 Lines for cased characters then contain three hexadecimal
-values: the codepoint, the corresponding upper case codepoint and the corresponding lower case codepoint, separated by spaces.
-Lines for caseless characters contain a single hexidecimal value, the codepoint itself.
+values: the code point, the corresponding upper case code point and the corresponding lower case code point, separated by spaces.
+Lines for caseless characters contain a single hexidecimal value, the code point itself.

 Characters are defined as letters, combining marks or otherwise in the file `UnicodeData.txt`, and this information is used directly.
 Cased non-letters are identified as they have a distinct upper or lower case mapping.
-In the same way, cased letters are identified as at least on of the upper or lower case mappings is given and is not the codepoint itself.
+In the same way, cased letters are identified as at least on of the upper or lower case mappings is given and is not the code point itself.
 There are no cased combining marks.